handsontable/handsontable/docs/content/guides/upgrade-and-migration/roadmap/roadmap.md

 The roadmap below was last updated on `May 14th, 2024`.

 Curious about our progress?
-Check out the [Release Notes](@/guides/upgrade-and-migration/changelog/changelog.md).
+Check out the [Changelog](@/guides/upgrade-and-migration/changelog/changelog.md).
 <br><br>

 | Accepted 🎯 | In progress ✨ | Done 🏁 |